Azure/arc_jumpstart_docs/docs/azure_jumpstart_arcbox/DevOps/_index.md

 #### Connecting directly with RDP

-By design, ArcBox does not open port 3389 on the network security group.
+By design, ArcBox doesn't open port 3389 on the network security group.
 Therefore, you must create an NSG rule to allow inbound 3389.

 - Open the _ArcBox-NSG_ resource in Azure portal and click "Add" to add a new rule.